 INVENTORY YOUR PANTRY AND FRIDGE

 The first thing you should do before making a meal plan is take a full inventory of all the food in your kitchen.
 Go through your fridge, freezer, and pantry and make a physical list of everything and how much you have.
 Remember, you don't have to worry about taking inventory of your kitchen staples because those are things you know you always have on hand.

 Start with your fridge because those items are perishable and will probably go bad the fastest.
 If you find anything that is close to it's expiration date, make sure you include that item in your meal plan.
 For example, if you have chicken that will expire on Tuesday, search for meals including chicken for your Monday meal plan.
 See, easy as pie!

 TEACH THE KIDS HOW TO MEAL PLAN

-There is no better way to meal plan with kids than to get them involved in the process.
-No matter what age, sit down with your kids and allow them to help choose recipes for the week.
+There is no better way to meal plan for kids than to get them involved in the process.
+No matter what age, from 2 to 18, sit down with your kids and allow them to help choose recipes for the week.
 We all know what it's like negotiating with kids… Here are a few quick guidelines to make this go as smooth as possible.

-- Let them Collectively Choose One Meal – If you have multiple kids, they must come to an agreement!
+- Let Them Collectively Choose One Meal – If you have multiple kids, they must come to an agreement!
 Find that to be an impossible task?
 Have them rotate days or weeks they get to choose.

 - Allow One Veto – As you begin your meal planning journey, give your family many options to choose from and give each child one veto as you pick.